NBC Publishes 200,000 Tweets Tied To Russian Trolls - Slashdot

 Agreed.
 Wait, are we discussing the tweets or the Steele dossier?

+I grew up in the 1970s and 1980s, and I remember the paranoia.
+It might not have been as bad as the 50s and 60s, since the Soviet Union was pretty obviously in a decline it couldn't even hide by the 1980s, but still, there was no lack of fear of some sort of nuclear war.
+The TV movie the Day After, which was a big deal at the time, gives you an idea of the kind of fear that many in the West felt at in the early and mid-80s.

+So no, the concern of Russian interference now is nothing like the fear thirty or for

 Reminder to all there are multible invistagations.
-(Score:3, Interesting)
+(Score:2, Interesting)

 There are two key invitations going on.